menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 2. Select the zone type, see :ref:`dns-zone-types`.

-3.

-Add zone wizard will lead the user through the creation of the zone.
+3. A wizard will lead you through the creation process.
 Number of steps varies between zone types and also depending on how Micetro is configured.

+Primary Zone
+"""""""""""""
+When creating a primary zone it’s easy to find the right primary server by using the server filter.
+If xDNS profiles (link to xDNS Redundancy — Micetro by Men&amp;Mice latest documentation ) have been created on the instance, the zone can be added directly to an xDNS profile in the first step of the wizard.

+Secondary Zone
+"""""""""""""""

+Stub Zone
+"""""""""""
+When creating a stub zone, the zone name and one or more primary servers for the zone being copied is needed.
+When entering addresses for the primary servers, address resolution can be turned on or off by switching the toggle control above the text area.

+Static-stub Zone
+""""""""""""""""

+Options Template Zone
+"""""""""""""""""""""""

 Deleting Zones
 ^^^^^^^^^^^^^^^

-Use this command to delete a zone from one or more servers.
+To delete a zone from one or more servers:

 1. Select the zone(s) you want to delete.

+2. Do one of the following:

+  * On the :guilabel:`Action` menu, select :guilabel:`Delete zone`.

+   -OR-

-2. From the ellipsis menu select :guilabel:`Delete zone` or use :menuselection:`Actions --> Delete zone`.
-The Delete Zone dialog box opens, showing each zone you selected and a list of servers that currently serve that zone.
-The zone(s) you selected will be deleted from every server that is checked on this list.
-To keep the zone on a particular server, clear the checkbox next to that server.
+  * On the Row menu (**...**), select :guilabel:`Delete zone`.

+3. The Delete Zone dialog box opens, showing each zone you selected and a list of servers that currently serve that zone.
+The zone(s) you selected will be deleted from every server that is selected on this list.
+To keep the zone on a particular server, clear the checkbox for that server.

-3. To delete the zone(s) from the selected servers, click the :guilabel:`Delete` button.
+4. Click :guilabel:`Delete`.
 The zone is removed from the servers.

 Migrating Zones
 -----------------

-In the Zone Migration Wizard you can migrate one or more zones from one server to another, including all data in the zone.
+You can migrate one or more zones from one server to another, including all data in the zone.

 To migrate a zone:

-1. Select one or more zones.
+1. Select the zone you want to migrate.

+2. Do one of the following:

+  * On the :guilabel:`Action` menu, select :guilabel:`Migrate zone`.

+   -OR-

-2. On the ellipsis menu, select :guilabel:`Migrate Zone` or use :menuselection:`Action --> Migrate zone`.
-The Migrate Zone(s) Wizard dialog box opens.
+  * On the Row menu (**...**), select :guilabel:`Migrate zone`.

+3. The Migrate Zone(s) Wizard dialog box opens.

-3. Enter or select the necessary inormation.
+4. Select the DNS service to migrate the zone to.

+5. If you want remove the zone from the current service, select the :guilabel:`Remove original zone` checkbox.

 .. tip::
   You can duplicate DNS zones by leaving the **Remove original zone** checkbox unselected.